-Snapseed is a mobile app acquired by Google in 2012.
-They had a huge overhaul in 2015.
+Snapseed is a mobile app acquired by Google many years ago.

 Snapseed is a great app which can help you edit specific parts of your photos.
 I saw many Instagrammers using it when they wanted to edit only little parts of their photos.

 Also, with Snapseed you can take photos in landscape mode (which you can’t do in VSCO or even in Instagram).

 If you want to change the tone of your image, rotate it, crop it or use the brush you get a manual editing option when you press the circular white editing button on the bottom right.
 Easy right?